shubham-vunet/telegraf2/plugins/inputs/snmp_heartbeat/README.md

   ## SNMP version; can be 1, 2, or 3.
   # version = 2

+  ## The number of request made before gathering details.
+  packets = 3

+  ## Whether this should operate on probe mode.
+In probe mode state
+  ## field will be present in output based on whether response is
+  ## recieved or not.
+  probe = true

   ## SNMP community string.
   # community = "public"